Amenhotep I: CT scan

 The X-ray examinations of the mummy of King Amenhotep I failed to provide consistent data or detailed information on the mummy.
 In the plain x-ray examination, the three-dimensional (3D) information of the mummy is projected onto a two-dimensional X-ray film.
 The result is the superimposition of objects and bones which makes mummy characterization less satisfactory.
 In contrast, CT is an advanced form of X-ray that obtains hundreds of thin sections (slices) of the body and provides more detailed reconstructed images of soft tissues as well as bones.
 On 4 May 2019, his mummy was investigated using non-invasive CT scanning to gain insights into his physical appearance, health, cause of death, and mummification style.
 Two-dimensional and three-dimensional images of the mask, bandages, and mummy were generated using this technique.
 This study estimates his age at death as 35 years, based on the fusion of his epiphyses and condition of the pubic symphysis.
+Thus, Amenhotep I must have came to the throne at 15 years old.

 His organs were removed through a vertical embalming incision and the body cavity stuffed with linen; the heart is present in the chest cavity.
 No attempt was made to remove the brain.
 No packing was inserted into the orbits and no subcutaneous padding is seen anywhere on the body.
 Each nostril was plugged with rolls of resin-treated linen.
 Amulets and items of jewelry are present inside the wrappings; a beaded girdle, likely of gold, is present at across the back of his hips.
 The body had suffered post-mortem damage at the hands of robbers, with his head, left arm, right hand, and right foot being detached; there is also a large hole in the front of his torso.
 Efforts were made to restore the body during his rewrapping and caching.
 His head and limbs were reattached, and his foot was supported by a board.

 Succession and legacy

 Amenhotep I is thought to have had only one child, a son who died in infancy, although some sources indicate he had no children.

 Amenhotep I was succeeded by Thutmose I, apparently a senior military figure.
-It is unclear if there was any blood relationship between the two, although it has been suggested that Thutmose I was a son of Amenhotep I's probable uncle Ahmose Sipairi.
-Amenhotep may have appointed Thutmose I as coregent before his own death as Thutmose I's name appears next to Amenhotep's on a divine barque found by archeologists in the fill of the third pylon at Karnak.
+It is unclear if there was any blood relationship between the two, although it has been suggested that Thutmose I was the son of Amenhotep I. Amenhotep may have appointed Thutmose I as coregent before his own death as Thutmose I's name appears next to Amenhotep's on a divine barque found by archeologists in the fill of the third pylon at Karnak.
 However, most scholars consider that this is only evidence of Thutmose associating himself with his royal predecessor.
 One text has also been interpreted to mean that Amenhotep appointed his infant son as coregent, who then predeceased him.
 However, the scholarly consensus is that there is too little evidence for either coregency.